 In this article, you’ll learn all about what squeeze pages are, and most importantly, you’ll learn the three key elements that you need to include in your squeeze page to generate high conversions from day one.

 What is a Squeeze Page?

 In essence, a squeeze page is a page that provides two options for a visitor that comes to that page.
-They essentially have two choices that they need to make on that page:
+The user essentially has two choices that they need to make on that page:

 - They can just leave – which is definitely not the ideal option, or;

 - They can join you – i.e. they sign up for your email list and basically become a lead in your system.

 It doesn’t matter what the layout looks like, it doesn’t matter what kind of elements you have on the page.
 Generally, if the page gives just two choices, that’s a squeeze page.
 When visitors go to your squeeze page, they don’t have anywhere to click and explore other elements of your site: there’s no navigation or internal links.